catbeckett/Refactor-For-Accessibility/README.md

 - **Benefits Section:** Highlights the benefits of the digital marketing solutions offered, with descriptive images and text.
 - **Footer:** Contains essential information about the company, including a heartfelt message and copyright notice.

-## CSS Styling

-The CSS file (`style.css`) has been organized and commented to improve readability and maintainability.
-Key sections include:

-- **Universal Styles:** Sets box-sizing, padding, and margin for all elements.
-- **Body and Header Styles:** Defines background color and styling for the header section.
-- **Navigation Styles:** Styles the navigation bar and its components for a clean layout.
-- **Content and Benefits Styles:** Defines the layout and styling for content sections and benefits.
-- **Specific Section Styles:** Custom styling for individual sections like Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
-- **Footer Styles:** Defines the appearance of the footer section with appropriate padding and alignment.

 ## Accessibility Improvements